Chinese dragon: Dragon boat racing

-Dragon dancing
+Dragon dance

 On auspicious occasions, including Chinese New Year and the opening of shops and residences, festivities often include dancing with dragon puppets.
 These are "life sized" cloth-and-wood puppets manipulated by a team of people, supporting the dragon with poles.
 They perform choreographed moves to the accompaniment of drums, drama, and music.
 They also wore good clothing made of silk.

-Dragon and Fenghuang
+With Fenghuang

 Fenghuang (凤凰 (鳳凰, fènghuáng, fêng^{4}-huang^{2})), known in Japanese as Hō-ō or Hou-ou, are phoenix-like birds found in East Asian mythology that reign over all other birds.
 In Chinese symbolism, it is a feminine entity that is paired with the masculine Chinese dragon, as a visual metaphor of a balanced and blissful relationship, symbolic of both a happy marriage and a regent's long reign.